-2017 2016
+2018 2017

-United States of America \$ 10,344 \$ 10,924
+United States of America \$ 10,678 \$ 10,344

-United Kingdom 2,502 2,611
+United Kingdom 2,458 2,502

-Europe (excluding the United Kingdom) 616 625
+Europe (excluding the United Kingdom) 576 616

-Other 180 175
+Other 199 180

-Total long-lived assets \$ 13,642 \$ 14,335
+Total long-lived assets \$ 13,911 \$ 13,642

-18. Related parties
+Note 17.
+Related parties

 The Company has a long-term pharmaceutical distribution agreement with AmerisourceBergen pursuant to which the Company sources branded and generic pharmaceutical products from AmerisourceBergen principally for its U.S. operations.
+Additionally, AmerisourceBergen receives sourcing services for generic pharmaceutical products.

-Related party transactions (in millions):
+Related party transactions with AmerisourceBergen (in millions):